cert-orangecyberdefense/datalake/README.md

 ```
 ### Using as a library
 The library requires to first create a Datalake instance and then to use the defined Classes' methods

+The library tutorial is available in [the following link](https://github.com/cert-orangecyberdefense/datalake/blob/master/tutorial.md)

 Example :
 ```python